Taxon

 Redbay is Endangered in Maryland.

-Links: Fire Effects Information System (FEIS)NC State ExtensionUS Forest Service Fact Sheet
+Links: Kew Science Plants of the World OnlineNC State ExtensionUS Forest Service Fact Sheet

 Locations